google/kctf/docs/vrp.md

 ```

-It will ask you to solve a proof-of-work and then gives you access to a bash running in a setup similar to the [kCTF bash example challenge](https://github.com/google/kctf/tree/master/samples/bash).
+It will ask you to solve a proof-of-work and then gives you access to a bash running in a setup similar to the [kCTF pwn template challenge](https://github.com/google/kctf/tree/beta/dist/challenge-templates/pwn).
 The only difference is that the flag is not accessible inside of the nsjail sandbox and you will need to break out of the chroot in order to read it.

 ## full-chain challenge